adil-salim/adil-salim.github.io/index.md

 ## News

+- I am presenting at NeurIPS 2020.
+The optimization paper in the Poster Session 3 and the sampling papers in the Poster Session 6.

 - The sessions I am co-organizing at [SIAM Conference on Optimization 2020](https://www.siam.org/conferences/cm/conference/op20) are postponed until further notice, due to Covid19 outbreak.
 I am co-organizing the mini-symposium "Gradient flows and interactions between optimization and sampling algorithms" (Part I and Part II) with [Anna Korba](https://akorba.github.io/) and the mini-symposium "Recent advances in primal-dual splitting for convex optimization" with [Laurent Condat](https://lcondat.github.io/).